 You can achieve a similar functionality by using the Orbix DII deferred synchronous approach to invoking operations.
-As described in Chapter 13, "Dynamic Invocation Interface" on page 255, the DII allows an application to dynamically construct a function invocation at runtime, by creating a CORBA::Request object.
+As described in the chapter "Dynamic Invocation Interface", the DII allows an application to dynamically construct a function invocation at runtime, by creating a CORBA::Request object.
 You can then send the invocation to the target object using one of a set of functions supported by the DII.

-The section "Dynamic Skeleton Interface" on page 277 describes how to call the following functions on an orb to invoke an operation without blocking the caller.
+The chapter "Dynamic Skeleton Interface" describes how to call the following functions on an orb to invoke an operation without blocking the caller.
 If any of the following functions are used, the caller can continue to process in parallel with the target implementation function:

-'''

-CORBA::Request::send_deferred()

-CORBA::Request::send_oneway()

-CORBA::ORB::send_multiple_requests_deferred()

-CORBA::ORB::send_multiple_requests_oneway()

-'''
+CORBA::Request::send\deferred()

+CORBA::Request::send\oneway()

+CORBA::ORB::send\multiple\requests\deferred()

+CORBA::ORB::send\multiple\requests\oneway()